 8. Read with your toddler while feeding the baby

 TIP: Use special books that you get to read during nursing only.
+Keep some favorite books in a designated cabinet or basket and let your toddler get them out while you get ready to feed the baby.
 (The library is great for this!)

 10. Set up CD books or Music CDs nearby you